figure002/nextwall/README.md

     sudo apt-get install libglib2.0-dev libmagickwand-dev libmagic-dev libsqlite3-dev libfann-dev

 You can then build and install `nextwall`.
 See the INSTALL file for building and installation instructions.
-Generally it boils down to:

-    ./configure
-    make
-    make install
+Briefly, the shell commands `./configure; make; make install` should configure, build, and install this package.

-If you're building `nextwall` from the Git repository, you need to use GNU Autotools to bring the package to autoconfiscated state before the above commands can be excuted:
+If you're building `nextwall` from the Git repository, you need to use GNU Autotools to bring the package to autoconfiscated state before the above commands can be excuted.
+This can be done with the shell commands `aclocal; autoconf; automake -a`.

-	aclocal
-	autoconf
-	automake -a

 ## Usage